erizov/Professor/semester_2/lecture_10_architectural_patterns/mvvm/README.md

 - **Space Complexity**: Varies
 - **Stability**: N/A

-Model-View-ViewModel is used in Architectural Pattern.
+System-View-ViewModel is used in Architectural Pattern.

-## Implementation

  for implementations.